mohammadHusnain/skill-swap/Backend/README.md

    ```bash
    cp env.example .env
    ```
-   Edit `.env` file with your configuration values.
+   Edit `.env` file with your configuration values. **All environment variables are validated at startup** - missing required variables will cause the application to fail with descriptive error messages.

 5. **Setup MongoDB:**
    - Install MongoDB locally or use MongoDB Compass